A Parent's Guide To GCSE English Exams

 Selection of Poetry

 The set texts available in each category are decided by the exam board.
 However, schools have the freedom to choose which of these texts their students will study.
-Some may decide that all their GCSE students will study the same text in each category but others might wish to teach different texts to different classes.

 In order to achieve high marks, students will need to analyse these texts using quotes and relevant subject terminology.